bailey-lab/MIPTools/docs/guides/analysis-pipeline.rst

 notebook.
 Follow these instructions to run the Jupyter notebooks in a web browser.
 For more information refer to the :ref:`FAQ of the jupyter app
 <jupyter-app-faq>`.
 Next, navigate to the :code:`analysis` directory.
 The
-:code:`analysis-of-test-data-Freebayes` notebook contains a demonstration of processing data, variant calling, and additional data analysis.
+:code:`analysis-template-with-qual` notebook contains a demonstration of processing data, variant calling, and additional data analysis.